stats-tgeorge/docs/editing.md

 - Check the Zenodo deposit has the correct metadata (title and author list), and request the author edit it if it doesn’t match the paper.
 - Run `@whedon set <doi> as archive`.
 - Run `@whedon set <v1.x.x> as version` if the version was updated.
-- Ping the `@openjournals/jose-eics` team on the review thread letting them know the paper is ready to be accepted.
+- Run `@whedon recommend-accept` to do a dry run of the acceptance process and notify the `@openjournals/jose-eics` team that the paper is ready to be accepted.

 At that point, the EiC/AEiC will take over to publish the paper.